technic/e2designer/README.md

 - Arrows - Move widget
 - Shift + Arrows - Precise move widget

-# Build dependencies

-System with C++17 support and Qt version 5.11.

 # Compile from sources

+Navigate to the e2designer sources and run

 ```
 qmake
 make
 ```

+The executable will be named ./app/e2designer or similar

+## Build dependencies

+System with C++17 support and Qt version 5.11. or later

 # Contributing